Bali tourist scams

 How to avoid: Special ceremonies happen every day, so there’s no reason for them to charge you higher prices.
 Move past them and check for an official ticket window first before coughing up the cash.

-Cash in hand, numerous tourists have happily walked away from the money changer…only to realise that the money they’ve received is lesser than what they were supposed to get.
+Cash in hand, numerous tourists have happily walked away from money changers thinking they’ve scored a good exchange rate.
+If they’re an unfortunate victim, they’ll find that they’ve received less cash than what they were supposed to get.

-What the clerks do is count the notes out in front of you, but while handing the cash over, they’ll flick one or two notes back down.
+Shady clerks get away by counting notes out in front of you, but as they hand over the cash, they might pocket 1-2 notes through sleight of hand.
 It happens really quickly, and it’ll take a quick eye to catch them in the act.

 How to avoid: Check beforehand if the clerk asks for a commission, and count it again before leaving the shop.
-Or better yet, just change your money before flying to Bali.
+Look out for authorised money changers that are licensed to deal with tourists.

 You might be lugging around too many things for you to handle, and the offer of help from a friendly airport porter is just too good to pass up.
-However, that all changes when they charge you exorbitant prices between 100,000 to 200,000 rupiah (~SGD$9.83 to $19.67) at the end for their services.
+However, that all changes when they charge you exorbitant prices between 100,000 to 200,000 rupiah (~S$8.98 to S$17.95) at the end for their services.

-How to avoid: The usual fee for airport porters is around 2000 rupiah (~SGD$0.20).
-Agree on the price beforehand before engaging the porter’s services.
+How to avoid: The usual fee for airport porters is around 5,000 rupiah (~S$0.45).
+Agree on the price before engaging the porter’s services.

 Don’t just hop into any taxi you find along the way.
 Some taxi drivers have a tendency to avoid using a meter and will usually charge you ridiculous rates for short distances.